CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 	b.
 Select the **Demand**, then **Unmet Demand** from drop down menu.

 	c.
-On the right most drop down select the scenario you want to calculate performance metrics Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir iv.
+On the right most drop down select the scenario you want to calculate performance metrics

+Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir

+	d.
 Select **All Years** and demand site as **Logan**

-	v.
+	e.
 Units are Acre-foot and All months (12) and No comparison selection and export result in excel

 3. Open the **Logan_City_Metric**s.xlsx file

 	a.
 Go to the WEAP Export sheet, select the grey shaded cells for scenarios data
-b.
-Paste all the data (Ctr+V).

 4. Result Sheet has the values of performance <etrics calculated for Logn City

 Use Result Sheet for your analysis of scenarios